natetrek/startup-portfolio/README.md

 Hi, I'm Nate.
 Thanks for stopping by.
 I'm a web software entrepreneur, developer and UI/UX designer.
 I've co-founded three enterprise software startups.
 This startup portfolio website is here to tell the story.

-You can find the live site on the web here: [https://natewilliams.dev/]https://natewilliams.dev/).
+You can find the live site here: [https://natewilliams.dev/](https://natewilliams.dev/).

 ## About this site